-Extend your trip to the salon and turn your damaged strands into healthy tresses with intense moisturizing masks formulated with restorative natural oils, heat-protecting balms that won't weigh down even the finest of locks, and deep-conditioning shampoos formulated with shea butter to tame natural and curly tresses.
-For the deeply reparative products celebrity hairstylists use on the regular, keep on reading.
+Extend the time until your next trip to the salon and turn your damaged strands into healthy tresses with intense moisturizing masks formulated with restorative natural oils, heat-protecting balms that won't weigh down even the finest of locks, and deep-conditioning shampoos formulated with shea butter to tame natural and curly tresses.

-Girls with damaged tresses of all kinds, you'll want to give this treatment a try.
-According to Oslon, "It not only lowers the PH of the hair, which keeps the hair from losing moisture, but it also helps to repair the disulfide bonds in your hair."
-Hydrated locks and stronger, more elastic tresses—what more could you ask for?
+This treatment is a lifesaver for damaged tresses.
+According to Olson, "It not only lowers the pH of the hair, which keeps the hair from losing moisture, but it also helps to repair the disulfide bonds in your hair."
+Translation: hydrated and stronger, more elastic tresses.

-According to Olson, this is his "all-time favorite" treatment mask for all hair types and all of his clients as it "noticeably repairs your hair's elasticity so the hair has a more youthful feel."
-The combination of natural extracts and Oribe's bio-restorative complex "is amazing for adding moisture and smoothing over-processed and damaged hair," says Olson.
+This is Olson's all-time favorite treatment mask for all hair types and for all of his clients.
+"It noticeably repairs your hair's elasticity so the hair has a more youthful feel," he says.
+The combination of natural extracts and Oribe's bio-restorative complex "is amazing for adding moisture and smoothing over-processed and damaged hair."

 Looking to strengthen your strands?
 Olson, recommends using a protein treatment on your tresses.
-ApHoge, Olson's brand of choice, makes a formula that "closes down the cuticles of your hair while adding protein to strengthen your hair."
-This sounds well and good, but Olson does note that the smell accompanying the treatment is not for the faint of heart.
+ApHoge, Olson's brand of choice, makes a formula that "closes down the cuticles of your hair while adding protein to strengthen," he says.
+This sounds well and good, but he also notes that the smell of the product is not for the faint of heart.

-Looking to protect your tresses from further damage?
-Give Oribe's nourishing oil a try; it hydrates strands while also protecting from hot tools and UV rays.
-Although this oil works best on thick or dense hair textures, Olson has a suggestion for fine-haired ladies too: Oribe Balm d'Or Heat Styling Shield ($43), which similarly works to deliver moisture while simultaneously protecting strands.
+To protect your tresses from further damage, give Oribe's nourishing oil a try; it hydrates strands while also protecting from hot tools and UV rays.
+Although this oil works best on thick or dense hair textures, Olson has a suggestion for fine-haired ladies too: Oribe Balm d'Or Heat Styling Shield ($45), which similarly works to deliver moisture while simultaneously protecting strands.